logto-io/rfcs/draft/0004-experience-api.md

 - **TOTP secret**: A TOTP secret used to generate time-based one-time codes for MFA verification.
 A TOTP code verification record is required to verify the TOTP secret.
 - **WebAuthn registration**: A WebAuthn credential used to verify a user's identity.
 A `WebAuthn` verification record is required to verify the WebAuthn registration.

-#### 4.4.3 Backup codes

-A set of Logto generated one-time backup codes that can be used to verify a user's identity when other MFA verification methods are unavailable.
+- **Backup codes**: A set of Logto generated one-time backup codes that can be used to verify a user's identity when other MFA verification methods are unavailable.
 The backup codes can be used as an alternative MFA verification method during the interaction.
+- **skipMFA**: A flag to skip the MFA setup process if the MFA settings are optional in the sign-in experience settings.

 ## 5. Interaction